 Instruction in basic offensive and defensive strokes in both singles and doubles play.

-This is an introductory class for students wanting to learn the basic skills and rules of the game.
-Instruction will focus on the proper fundamentals and highlight shooting, passing, and dribbling.
-Students with varying levels of experience will have the opportunity to gain new skills or refine their technique through drills and practice.
+This is an introductory class for beginners wanting to learn the basic skills and rules of the game.
+Instruction will focus on the proper fundamentals including shooting, passing, and dribbling.
+Students will develop their skills each week and have the opportunity to apply them in 5-on-5 scrimmage games.